CJ Carr (basketball)

 Matthew Carr Jr., known as CJ Carr, is an American professional basketball player who last played for Fjölnir of the Icelandic 1. deild karla.

 Professional career

 After going undrafted in the 2018 NBA draft, Carr signed with the German team BG Topstar Leitershofen of the 1.
 Regionalliga, the fourth tier basketball league in Germany.
-In his first professional game, he scored 30 points in a 80–83 loss to Rosenheim.
+In his first professional game, he scored 30 points in an 80–83 loss to Rosenheim.

 During the 2020–21 season, he played with Fjölnir of the Icelandic second-tier 1. deild karla.
 On March 12, 2021, he scored a career-high 42 points to go along with 14 assists in a 103–109 loss to the Breiðablik.
 For the season he averaged 29.2 points, 6.2 rebounds and 6.2 assists per game.